hhvm/user-documentation/guides/hack/03-async/07-guidelines.md

 ## Minimize undesired side effects

-In order to minimize any unwanted side effects (e.g., ordering disparities), your creation and awaiting of wait handles should happen as close as possible.
+In order to minimize any unwanted side effects (e.g., ordering disparities), your creation and awaiting of awaitables should happen as close as possible.

 @@ guidelines-examples/side-effects.php @@

 In the above example, `possible_side_effects()` could cause some undesired behavior when you get to the point of awaiting the handle associated with getting the data from the website.

-Basically, don't depend on the order of output between runs of the same code. i.e, don't write async code where ordering is important and instead use dependencies via wait handles and `await`.
+Basically, don't depend on the order of output between runs of the same code. i.e, don't write async code where ordering is important and instead use dependencies via awaitables and `await`.

 ## Memoization may be good.
-But only wait handles
+But only awaitables

 Given that async is commonly used in operations that are time-consuming, memoizing (i.e., caching) the result of an async call can definitely be worthwhile.

 The [`<<__Memoize>>`](link to memoize) attribute does the right thing.
 So, if you can, use that.
-However, if you are needing explicit control of the memoization, make sure you only //memoize the wait handle//.
+However, if you are needing explicit control of the memoization, make sure you only //memoize the awaitable//.

 @@ guidelines-examples/memoize-result.php @@

 On the surface, this seems reasonable.
-We want to cache the actual data associated with the wait handle.
+We want to cache the actual data associated with the awaitable.
 However, this can cause an undesired race condition.

 Imagine that there are two other async functions awaiting the result of `memoize_result()`, call them `A()` and `B()`.
 The following sequence of events can happen:

 1. `A()` gets to run, and `await`s `memoize_result()`.
 2. `memoize_result()` finds that the memoization cache is empty (`$result` is `null`), so it `await`s `time_consuming()`.
 It gets suspended.
 3. `B()` gets to run, and `await`s `memoize_result()`.
-Note that this is a new wait handle; it’s not the same wait handle as in 1.
+Note that this is a new awaitable; it’s not the same awaitable as in 1.
 4. `memoize_result()` again finds that the memoization cache is empty, so it awaits `time_consuming()` again.
 Now the time-consuming operation will be done twice.

 If `time_consuming()` has side effects (e.g. a database write), then this could end up being a serious bug.
 Even if there are no side effects, it’s still a bug; the time-consuming operation is being done multiple times when it only needs to be done once.

-Instead, memoize the wait handle
+Instead, memoize the awaitable

 @@ guidelines-examples/memoize-wait-handle.php @@